 The Nissui Group has established a whistleblowing system in which internal and external points of contact are made available to receive reports.
 Consultation requests, opinions, reports, etc. from employees are accepted regarding acts in breach of the Code of Ethics, acts in violation of laws and regulations and acts in breach of internal rules, including irrational discrimination and harassment based on race, religion, sex, age, nationality, social status, etc. The confidentiality of the whistleblower is protected and unfair treatment of the whistleblower is prohibited under the provisions of Nissui Group's regulations.

 The Guidelines of Ethical Conduct set out in Nissui’s Code of Ethics states “respect our frank and openhearted communication environment and make an effort to maintain a sound and effective system of internal checks and balances,” and to respect fundamental human rights of individuals as well as prohibit all forms of discrimination and harassment.
-This Code of Ethics is laid out in the Nissui Principles and distributed to employees to ensure that awareness regarding harassment prevention is raised.
+This Code of Ethics is posted on Nissui’s internal portal site and shared with its employees to instill awareness of the prevention of discrimination and harassment among them.

 In order to prevent incidents of harassment, harassment study groups (seminars, E-learning, and similar) are being conducted.
 A Harassment Desk has also been set up for employees to consult, and a structure to handle any problems has been established.

 The Nissui Group launched internal education on business and human rights to its managiment layer, for the purpose of not only preventing discrimination and harassment at workplaces as in the past but also instilling respect for human rights in all value chains associated with its businesses and the responsibility to respect human rights amang its employee.
 The traning seminar was conducted online, in order to prevent the spread of COVID-19 infections.